 Herefordians often complain of heavy traffic.
-However, did you know that the amount of HGV traffic crossing the bridge has reduced by 30%.
+However, all of the traffic crossing the bridge has decreased in recent years and that the amount of HGV traffic crossing the bridge has reduced by 30%.
 In fact it is only 3.49% of all traffic.

 The good news is, traffic could decrease further with the advent of modern technology.